dodo920306/leetcode_all_in_c/README.md

 ## Prerequisites

-* gcc
+* A C compiler

 ## Usage

-Use gcc on your computer to compile each solution and run it, simple as that.
+Use your C compiler on your computer to compile each solution and run it, simple as that.

 ## Content